 10.2 million direct jobs

 Around 10.2 million people work directly in the industry itself.
 These jobs are in the following areas:

 - Airport operators: 525,000 (work for the airport operator).

-- Other on-airport: 5,468,000 (retail, car rental, government agencies such as customs and immigration, freight forwarders and some catering).
+- Other on-airport: 5.6 million (retail, car rental, government agencies such as customs and immigration, freight forwarders and some catering).

-- Civil aerospace: 1,101,000 (engineers and designers of civil aircraft, engines and components)
+- Civil aerospace: 1.2 million (engineers and designers of civil aircraft, engines and components).

 Tourism is fast becoming the world’s largest industry and air transport plays a very important role in supporting this sector.
-Conservative analysis suggests that aviation supports over 36 million jobs within the tourism industry.
+Conservative analysis suggests that aviation supports 36.7 million jobs within the tourism industry.
 Click here for some information on the role aviation plays in supporting the global tourism sector.